How to Implement Reservable Offices in Your Workplace

 Include a Variety of Seating

 Not everyone works best in a cubicle setting.
-Consider implementing a variety of seating options, from closed offices to individual desks spread throughout your floor plan.
+Consider implementing a variety of seating options, surveys show some staff only want to come in for coffee or lunch this is why the social hubs are the new rave, provide food and they will come.
 Incorporate spaces for employees to collaborate, but don’t forget to make room for those who need quiet time as well.
 Reservable offices are only one piece of the puzzle.

 Cross-Check Everything with Security